Pamper Yourself…Not Just Your Baby’s Bum

 1. Get Outside: Something about good old fashioned, fresh air always makes me feel better, especially when my almost two-year-old is having a pre-dinner meltdown.
 Even a simple walk to dump the compost at the far end of my yard can rejuvenate me!
 Other times I need longer walks or runs with my dog when my husband is playing with the kids.
 Whatever gets you out there, breath in and make it count!

-3. Sports Club/Gym Membership: Finding the time to be physically active can be one of the biggest obstacles as a parent.
-I was never a gym member until I had kids for one reason, I never used the BEST part: Childcare!
 It is important to find a gym or sports club with a quality kid center so you feel comfortable taking them there.
-Do some research in your area, is there a local sports club or a YMCA?
+Do some research in your area.
+Is there a local sports club or a YMCA?
 The best facilities will have a great kid center and many amenities.
-Our current sports club has everything from exercise classes to indoor/outdoor pools and even has social events and a salon/day spa.
+Our current sports club has everything from exercise classes to indoor/outdoor pools.
+It even has social events and a salon/day spa.

 Jonah, my oldest, is excited about the art he made in the kid’s center at our sports club while Mommy was at yoga class.

 2. Date Nights: Let’s not forget the love that led us to create our wonderful little humans in the first place!
 Try to fit in one day a week to focus on your significant other.
-This can been done through developing a good network of babysitters or utilizing family members near you.
+This can be done through developing a good network of babysitters or utilizing family members near you.
 Taking this quality one-on-one time away from the kids helps you and your partner remember who you each are as individuals and keeps your relationship alive.

 My current audiobook binge.